newaetech/chipwhisperer-tutorials/Fault_3-Glitch_Buffer_Attacks-OPENADC-CWLITEXMEGA.rst

 characters being overwritten).
 That means we can check for one of the characters after the overwritten part (say ``"7"``).

-After we’re sure we have a glitch, we can just keep looking for more data and printing it.
+After we're sure we have a glitch, we can just keep looking for more data and printing it.

 **Make sure you update the values in the ``external offset range`` call